DevMountain/cookie-chat/README.md

 Build a simple chatroom using Angular, services, and the $http service

 We're going to be dealing with a 'back-end' and now all of our data is going to persist.
-For Example when you refresh, the data will still be there.
+For example when you refresh, the data will still be there.

 We're going to be building a basic chatroom so by the end of class, you'll all be able to chat with each other.
-Here's what you'll be working towards (http://jaredbeauchamp.com/experiments/chatroom/index.html).
-You'll have to do some CSS magic to make it look that good, but feel free to get creative with the styling once you finish the core project.
+Feel free to get creative with the styling once you finish the core project.

 ![alt text](https://github.com/DevMountain/chatroom/blob/master/preview.png?raw=true)